0xcert/framework/docs/api/ethereum.md

 ### getInstance(provider, id)

-A static class `function` that returns a new instance of the ValueLedger class (allias for `new ValueLedger`).
+A static class `function` that returns a new instance of the ValueLedger class (alias for `new ValueLedger`).

 **Arguments**